-Scribz Riley is a sweet, humble, extremely talented British songwriter, musician and producer who has worked with the likes of Kendrick Lamar, H.E.R., and Khalid, among others.
-But it was his banger “Ring” with Cardi B and Kehlani that Output’s VP of Marketing wanted to pick his brain on.
+Scribz Riley is a sweet, humble, extremely talented British songwriter, musician, and producer who has worked with the likes of Kendrick Lamar, H.E.R., and Khalid, among others.
+But it was his banger “Ring” with Cardi B and Kehlani that we wanted to pick his brain on.

-You can see the entire half-hour interview below, but here are some of the highlights with Riley, a two-time Grammy winner.
+You can see the entire half-hour interview above, but here are some of the highlights with Riley.

-Scribz started off working with music as a teenager in England and quickly saw success.
+Riley started off working with music as a teenager in England and quickly saw success

 “I remember I did a song with a good friend of mine Dayo called ‘Reload’ by Wiley.
 I didn’t know anything about the music business.
 It went number seven.
 And they gave me a production fee right away.
-And I was a little guy, they paid me some money and I just lost my mind,” he told Ng about the single that was released in 2013.
+I was a little guy.
+They paid me some money and I just lost my mind,” he tells Output about the single that was released in 2013.

-“So from there I was like, ‘whatever, this is, I’m going to do this,’” he said.
+“So from there I was like, ‘whatever this is, I’m going to do this,’” he says.

-The experience of socializing and working with fellow creative artists motivated Scribz (who was born Michael Orabiyi) to make a career of it.
+The experience of socializing and working with fellow creative artists motivated Riley (who was born Michael Orabiyi) to make a career of it.

-The last time Riley chatted with Ng at the Output HQ, he told her that he was about to work with Cardi and Kehlani.
+The last time Riley chatted with Output, he said that he was about to work with Cardi B and Kehlani

 It was even his first time using Uber.